Homage to the Followers- Part 1

 Myth would have it that the follower’s part was born in the brothels, where women of various “talents” also invented the woman’s part in tango.
 History is unfortunately more mundane and misogynistic.
 Women in the golden years were respected for their reticence and their “simplicity”.
 High-heeled shoes with straps were deemed vulgar.
 (The woman with straps on her shoes might be tempted to exercise her creativity, no?)

-The young woman of the 80s, led by Vanina Bilious, Carolina Iotti, Inez Borges, Milena Plebs, Aurora Firpo, Anahi Zlotnik, Zoraida Fontclara, and many others began the trend of bringing stage decoration, designed for sharing the the tango’s “intimacy” with the folks in the third balcony, onto the social dance floors.
+The young woman of the 80s, led by Vanina Bilious, Carolina Iotti, Inez Borges, Milena Plebs, Aurora Firpo, Anahi Zlotnik, Zoraida Fontclara, and many others began the trend of bringing stage decoration, designed for sharing the the tango’s “intimacy” with the folks in the third balcony, onto the social dance floors and portable dance floors.
 Because they were the adopted daughters of the milongueras, and because the strict authoritarian leadership of the milongas was now people in their 60s and 70s, the “kids” were tolerated, even celebrated, in their youthful exuberance, even if they were taking vulgar liberties with the form.
 At the time the older generation was sure that the form, that is social dancing, was dying with them.
 The kids would end up only being an homage to real dancing, but on the stage.

 Then, as tango’s modern revival caught on with the younger generation, came the introduction of “follower’s technique” for social, or improvisational, dance.
 The prime movers were Graciela Gonzalez, Olga Besio, Rebecca Shulman, and other dancers who were primarily social dancers and improvisors.
 They took an interest in the dialogue between lead and follow, and how flexible and versatile were the options for the follower.